-Taiwan Representative Office Act (Not yet reintroduced in 119th Congress)
+Taiwan Representative Office Act (S.974)

 The current name of Taiwan’s de facto embassy in the U.S., the “Taipei Economic and Cultural Representative Office” (TECRO), presents several issues.